fixBuffalo

 As a life-long Cold Spring resident and a near neighbor of 557 East Utica [ I live around the corner 3 houses down], I applaud the concern and the efforts of all involved in the fight to maintain the historic integrity and architectural resources of the plundered east side.
 The scramble for lucrative contracts and short term profit at the expense of long struggling homeowners and our historic legacy is sickening.
 Vacancy and demolition feed blight, isolation, and a sense of frustration over a policy unwilling to invest but eager to destroy.
 Well done David, Mike, Elizabeth, and all who rose to the challenge.

-9. # Anonymous Buffalo Resurrection
+Buffalo Resurrection said...

 Hey Joel,